ChristianStout/password-gen/README.md

 # password-gen
-A way to generate secure, yet usable passwords.
+A way to generate secure, yet memorable passwords.